 6. Based on the indication from the UDM, the AUSF shall select an NSSAAF as defined in TS 23.501 [2] and initiate a Nnssaaf_AIWF_Authenticate service operation towards that NSSAAF as defined in clause 14.4.2.

+In the case of UE onboarding, based on local configuration (e.g., using the realm of the Onboarding SUCI), the AUSF skips the UDM selection and directly performs primary authentication towards the DCS with AAA Server functionality as specified in TS 23.501 [2] clause 5.30.2.10.2.
+The AUSF uses an NSSAAF (and the NSSAAF may use a AAA-P) to relay EAP messages towards the DCS including a AAA Server.
+The AUSF shall send the Onboarding SUCI to the NSSAAF.

 7. The NSSAAF shall select AAA Server based on the domain name corresponding to the realm part of the SUPI.
 The NSSAAF shall perform related protocol conversion and relay EAP messages to the AAA Server.

+In the case of UE onboarding, the NSSAAF shall select the DCS with AAA Server based on the domain name corresponding to the realm part of the Onboarding SUCI which is received from the AUSF.

 NOTE 3: The interface and protocol between NSSAAF and AAA is out of scope of the present document and existing AAA protocols such as RADIUS or Diameter can be used.

 8. The UE and AAA Server shall perform mutual authentication.
 The AAA Server shall act as the EAP Server for the purpose of primary authentication.
 The EAP Identity received by the AAA Server in the EAP-Response/Identity message in step 7 may contain anonymised SUPI.
 In such cases, AAA Server uses the EAP-method specific EAP Identity request/response messages to obtain the UE identifier as part of the EAP authentication between the UE and the AAA Server.

+In the case of UE onboarding, the UE and the AAA Server shall perform mutual authentication based on the Onboarding SUCI and the UE default credentials (if it can be identified with the digital identifier indicated as part of the username in the received Onboarding SUCI).
+If the username part of the Onboarding SUCI contains a digital identifier, then the digital identifier shall be used to identify the UE default credentials.
+Otherwise, if the username part of the Onboarding SUCI contains static string ‘anonymous’ or if username part is not available, any authentication method can be selected by the DCS based on the received Onboarding SUCI (e.g., based on realm part).
+The choice of primary authentication method used between the UE and the DCS is left to the decision of the DCS.

 9. After successful authentication, the MSK and the SUPI (i.e., the UE identifier that is used for the successful EAP authentication) shall be provided from the AAA Server to the NSSAAF.

+In the case of UE onboarding, after successful authentication, the MSK and the Onboarding SUPI (i.e., the UE identifier that is used for the successful EAP authentication) shall be provided from the DCS with AAA Server to the NSSAAF.

 10. The NSSAAF returns the MSK and the SUPI to the AUSF using the Nnssaaf_AIWF_Authenticate service operation response message.
 The SUPI received from the AAA shall be used when deriving 5G keys (e.g., KAMF) that requires SUPI as an input for the key derivation.

+In the case of UE onboarding, the NSSAAF returns the MSK and the Onboarding SUPI to the AUSF.
+The the Onboarding SUPI received from the AAA Server shall be used when deriving 5G keys (e.g., KAMF) that requires Onboarding SUPI as an input for the key derivation.